Jimi Mbaye

-Mamadou "Jimi" Mbaye is a Senegalese guitarist best known for his work with Youssou N'dour.
-Mbaye has developed a unique Senegalese guitar style in which he makes his Fender Stratocaster sound like local instruments such as the kora or xalam.
+Mamadou "Jimi" Mbaye (2 October 1957 – 12 February 2025) was a Senegalese guitarist best known for his work with Youssou N'dour.
+Mbaye developed a unique Senegalese guitar style in which he made his Fender Stratocaster sound like local instruments such as the kora or xalam.

+Background

+Born in Dakar, French Senegal on 2 October 1957, into a family of guewels (griots), Mamadou Mbaye was the grandson of Oumy Seck and Djiby Salif Seck, descendants of Matakou and Massata Seck.

+His father, who was very pious, was opposed to his children playing music.
+When he was ten years old, Mbaye built his first guitar out of fishing line and gasoline cans.
+At twenty he had scraped up enough money to buy a secondhand Fender Stratocaster.
+Mbaye was just as determined to get a guitar as he was to make it in the competitive Dakar music scene.
+Early on he met Youssou N'Dour and together they became rising stars on Senegal's club scene, playing mbalax music.
+They created the "Super Étoile" band together in 1981 and were musically inseparable ever afterwards.

+Jimi Mbaye died on 12 February 2025, at the age of 67.

 Style

-Mbaye is different from other guitarists because of his unique style.
-Youssou Ndour said "No one, no one plays guitar like Jimi Mbaye.
+Mbaye was different from other guitarists because of his unique style.
+Youssou N'dour said "No one, no one plays guitar like Jimi Mbaye.
 His playing style is unique".
 Mbaye succeeded in transposing the African traditional sounds of khalam (Ngoni) and kora onto his electric Fender Stratocaster.
 Carlos Santana and Mbaye met during a tour in Los Angeles where Carlos acknowledged that: "Jimi is a very special and incredible guitarist".

-Jimi has also proven to be a good singer, very melodic, a true harmonicist.

 Albums

-Mbaye has released three solo albums, "Dakar Heart", "Yaye Digalma" and "Khare Dounya".
-The latter was recorded in Jimi's new studio Studio Dogo, in which he produces other artists.
+Mbaye released three solo albums, "Dakar Heart", "Yaye Digalma" and "Khare Dounya".
+The last was recorded in Jimi's new studio Studio Dogo, in which he produced other artists.

-Early years

-At ten years old Mbaye built his first guitar out of fishing line and gasoline cans.
-At twenty he'd scraped up enough money to buy a secondhand Fender Stratocaster.
-Mbaye was just as determined to get a guitar as he was to make it in the competitive Dakar music scene.

-Early on he met Youssou N'Dour and together they became rising stars on Senegal's club scene, playing mbalax music.
-They created the "Super Etoile" band together in 1981 and have been musically inseparable for all these years.